davideas/FlexibleAdapter/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-FlexibleAdapter-green.svg?style=flat)](https://android-arsenal.com/details/1/2207)

-# FlexibleAdapter
+# Flexible Adapter

-##### Master branch: v4 of 2015.10.18
-##### Dev branch: v4 of 2015.10.18
-#### A pattern for every RecyclerView
+###### A pattern for every RecyclerView - Master branch: v4 of 2015.10.18

+#### Main functionalities
+* Base item selection (but also SINGLE & MULTI selection mode) in the Recycler View with ripple effect.
+* Undo the deleted items with custom animations.
+* Customizable FastScroller (imported library, see change log for details).
+* SearchFilter with string selection in Item titles and subtitles.

+#### How is made
-The functionalities are taken from different Blogs (see at the bottom of the page), merged and methods have been improved for speed and scalability, for all Activities that use a RecyclerView.
+The base functionality is taken from different Blogs (see at the bottom of the page), merged and methods have been improved for speed and scalability, for all Activities that use a RecyclerView.

 * At lower class there is SelectableAdapter that provides selection functionalities and it's able to _maintain the state_ after the rotation, you just need to call the onSave/onRestore methods from the Activity!
 * Then, the class FlexibleAdapter handles the content paying attention at the animations (calling notify only for the position. _Note:_ you still need to set your animation to the RecyclerView when you create it in the Activity).